tpyork/hgen-612/course-info/hgen-612_syllabus.md

   - Be encouraging and helpful in all interactions.
 These are difficult concepts that take lots of practice to master.
 We all make mistakes.
 Patience and positive feedback is appreciated.

+## Course Materials
+We will be using OSF (https://osf.io/24mp7/) to

+  - Code and will be link to OSF

 ## ReproducibiliTea
 This is a journal club sponsored by the VCU Data Science Lab and VCU Libraries with the ambitious goal of fixing science (or at least to start a conversation about a few lingering issues). **Students are required to attend at least one meeting by 2021-04-30**.
 Be sure to read the journal article beforehand.
 And yes, tea will be provided (when we are in-person again).
 Official ReproducibiliTea meetings occur monthly on ~~the second Tuesday at 2pm in Biotech I (Rm 3029, Suite 300)~~ (TBD).